 Following the Ofsted inspection in November 2018, we received a Monitoring Inspection (published September 2019).

-We were very disappointed with our original Ofsted outcome and the school and all its staff have been working incredibly hard in order to meet the Ofsted requirements having previously been awarded ‘GOOD’ status by SIS in June 2018.
+We were very disappointed with the inspection in November, the school and all its staff have been working incredibly hard in order to meet the Ofsted requirements having previously been awarded ‘GOOD’ status by SIS in June 2018.

-We are pleased that, following our July inspection, we have now met all the requirements with regards to PSHE and the Welfare and the Health and Safety of our pupils.
+We are pleased that, following the most recent inspection, we have now met all the requirements with regards to PSHE, Premises & Accommodation and the Welfare, Health and Safety of our pupils.

-“The school is making really good progress with the many areas OFSTED highlighted in the inspection as needing improvement.
+“The school is making really good progress with the many areas Ofsted highlighted in the inspection as needing improvement.
 There is now a suitably equipped medical room, thermostats on the hot water taps, regular analysis of attendance, a disability access plan, external appraisal for teachers and a robust system for tracking each pupil’s progress in each subject area in place – among many other things.
-The teaching of ‘British Values’ is something embedded in the curriculum – and class 7/8 have produced a poster highlighting their knowledge.
+The teaching of ‘British Values’ is something embedded in the curriculum.
 Leadership and management are being renewed throughout the school – and just as we witness the transformative forces of spring we feel a strong impulse of renewal working with us.
 Many thanks to all who are a part of this renewal.”
 Sue Peat, School Trustee